vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 handling many queries in parallel, so this is something that must be tuned on a per application basis.

-So, when it comes to setting up Vespa, that is basically it - summary:
+So, when it comes to setting up Vespa, that is basically it.
+In summary:

-1. put the model in the application package under a "models" directory
+1. Put the model in the application package under a "models" directory.
-2. define a document schema
+2. Define a document schema.
-3. describe how to score each document.
+3. Describe how to score each document.

 After feeding the documents to Vespa, we are ready to query.
 We use the queries in MS MARCO and tokenize them using the same tokenizer as the input, resulting